derekjwilliams/event_feed/README.md

 ## Canonical Approaches Prefered

-While the code may seem daunting at first, it is using canonical approaches.
+While the code may seem daunting at first, it is using canonical approaches, which make it easier to learn if one is already familiar with these.
+An advantage for the novice learning the code is that online resources will have simpilar patterns and approaches.

 ### Tanstack React Query Hooks

-For instance the Tanstack React Query code is contained in custom hooks, that are located in src/queries.
+For instance, the Tanstack React Query code is contained in custom hooks, that are located in src/queries.
 Another possible location for these would be in hooks, however the approach that is most common is to place these in the `queries1 folder.
 The actual query functions for these hooks are in src/queryFunctions.

 #### Example for Tags